legop3/notes/current/anatomies/nervous system.md

   - spinal cord
   - meninges
     - protective membranes of the CNS
+    - packaging for the brain and spinal cord
     - 3 layers
-      - dura mater - outer most layer
+      - dura mater - outer most layer, superficial
-      - arachnoid mater
+      - arachnoid mater - middle layer, web-like structure (spider!)
         - subarachnoid space - filled with cerebrospinal fluid
           - cerebrospinal fluid
             - found in and around brain and spinal cord